-This process converts up to 90% of the harmful nitrogen oxides produced by the vehicle into nitrogen and water.
+This process converts up to 90% of the vehicle’s harmful nitrogen oxides into nitrogen and water.
 Modern diesel-powered cars combine this with other emission control systems to meet the highest emission standards while retaining high engine power outputs and fuel economy.

 How does it work?

-AdBlue is stored in an external tank, which has an internal delivery pump.
+AdBlue is stored in an external tank with an internal delivery pump.
 From there, it is injected into the stream of exhaust gases through the injection valve.
 As AdBlue would freeze in low outside temperatures, the heater element is installed into the tank to prevent this.

-Activation and AdBlue dosing is controlled by Electronic Diesel Control unit or EDC.
+An Electronic Diesel Control unit or EDC controls activation and AdBlue dosing.
 This regulation is based on several parameters:

 - exhaust temperature,